schlatterbeck/elbe-arm/README.rst

   make TARGET=A20-OLinuXino-Lime

 or you use a different target.
+The following targets were tested:

+- A20-OLinuXino-Lime for the Olimex A20-OLinuXino-LIME
+- A20-OLinuXino_MICRO for the Olimex A20-OLinuXino-MICRO
+- orangepi_zero for the Orange Pi Zero

+The target names are taken from the target names in U-Boot in the directory ``configs`` (the names get the additional suffix ``_defconfig``).

 You can specify an environment variable PKGFILES with a comma-separated list of files with debian package names, one on each line to add